susam/emfy/README.md

   - Create a directory to keep auto-save files:

     ```elisp
-    (make-directory "~/.emacs.d/backup/" t)
+    (make-directory "~/.tmp/emacs/auto-save/" t)
     ```

-    In the next point, we discuss auto-save files in detail and ask Emacs to write auto-save files to `~/.emacs.d/backup/` instead of writing them to our working directory.
-Before we do that, we need to create the `~/.emacs.d/backup/` directory, otherwise Emacs would fail to write the auto-save files and display the following
-    error: `Error (auto-save): Auto-saving foo.txt: Opening output
-    file: No such file or directory,
+    In the next point, we discuss auto-save files in detail and ask Emacs to write auto-save files to a separate directory instead of writing them to our working directory.
+Before we do that, we need to create the directory we will write the auto-save files to, otherwise Emacs would fail to write the auto-save files and display the following error: `Error (auto-save): Auto-saving foo.txt: Opening output file: No such file or directory, /Users/susam/.tmp/emacs/auto-save/#!tmp!foo.txt#`
-    /Users/susam/.emacs.d/backup/#!tmp!foo.txt#`.

     Note that this issue occurs only for auto-save files, not for backup files discussed in the third point of this list.
 If the